abhriyaroy/RxLowpoly/README.md

 That's it! <br>

-Please note that using this library, it is assumed that RxJava and RxAndroid are already added as dependencies in your project but incase, you don't have these dependencies, please add the following dependencies to your app module's build.gradle file :-
+Please note that using this library, it is assumed that RxJava and RxAndroid are already added as dependencies in your project but in-case you don't have these dependencies, please add the following dependencies to your app module's build.gradle file :-

 	dependencies{
 		...